cubiclesoft/php-misc/docs/cli.md

 Parameters:

-* $args - An array of arguments from an earlier ParseCommandLine() call with a "userinput" rule.
+* $args - An array of arguments from an earlier ParseCommandLine() call.
 * $prefix - A boolean of false or a string containing the key to look up in user input.

 Returns:  A boolean that indicates whether or not there is user input available.